 The Home Depot Appliance Return Policy

 Most major appliances purchased at The Home Depot qualify for free delivery.
 Upon delivery, you have 48 hours to report the appliance damaged or defective by calling The Home Depot’s customer service department at (800) 455-3869.
 A representative will be able to help you process a return or exchange.
 The Home Depot typically refunds shipping fees if the return is due to an error on the part of the company, but major appliances are an exception to this policy — if you paid delivery fees, they will not be refunded.

 At the time of delivery, if you notice that the item is damaged or defective, you can refuse delivery and exchange the item or receive a full refund.
 However, keep in mind that if you refuse delivery and the item is not damaged or defective, you will not be issued a refund and the item will need to be rescheduled for delivery; additional charges may apply.

-After 48 hours from delivery/pickup, you can’t make a return, but your appliance should be covered by a manufacturer’s warranty.
+After 48 hours from delivery/pickup, you can’t make a return on major appliances, but your appliance should be covered by a manufacturer’s warranty.
 For concerns about the appliance, you’ll need to contact the manufacturer — not The Home Depot (unless you purchased a Home Depot Protection Plan at the point of sale.)

 With a Home Depot Protection Plan, your appliance is covered from the date of purchase.
 To report a problem with your appliance, you can file a claim online.
-Note that under the protection plan, if the appliance cannot be repaired, you’ll be issued a Home Depot e-gift card for the original purchase price instead of a refund to your original payment method.
+Note that under the protection plan, if the appliance cannot be repaired, it will be replaced or you’ll be issued a Home Depot e-gift card for the original purchase price instead of a refund to your original payment method.